 It was developed as an initiative of an inmate and poet, Patrick Nolan, who died of Hepatitis C in April of 2000.
-The program is now carried on by the Inside Circle Foundation, which Nolan helped to start.
+The program is now carried on by Inside Circle, which Nolan helped to start.

 This work is spiritual at the most fundamental level.
 It facilitates dialogue across diverse religious, cultural and racial traditions.
 The response of the men to looking at their woundedness and recognizing they do indeed have worth is nothing short of the presence of God in our midst.
 The most violent, lost and desperate men come to the realization that they can become loving and compassionate people.
 These groups encourage healing, trust and the expression of what it truly means to be human.
 I highly recommend this program.

 I strongly urge you to start a group.
-To aid that effort, the Inside Circle Foundation has prepared this brief manual “How to Start a Men’s Support Group in Prison,” for your use.
+To aid that effort, Inside Circle has prepared this brief manual “How to Start a Men’s Support Group in Prison,” for your use.

 Deacon Dennis Merino,